drbfraser/CRADLE-Android/ONBOARDING.md

 ./gradlew detekt
 ```

-Detekt enforces code style and catches common Kotlin pitfalls.
+> Detekt enforces code style and catches common Kotlin pitfalls.
+Useful resource: [Detekt Gradle setup guide](https://detekt.dev/docs/gettingstarted/gradle)

 It is likely to fail on first run - a second run with auto-corrections usually resolves it.
 If issues remain after the second run, manual fixes are needed.

 Configuration: `detekt.gradle` in the root.